So, you ran a little late and forgot to file a prior-year tax return?

 How many years back can you get a tax refund?

 The IRS Statute of Limitations allows you three years from the filing deadline to file your prior year return and claim your refund.
-For example, the last day to claim your tax refund for the 2013 tax year is April 15, 2017.
-This is because the deadline date was April 15, 2014.
+For example, the last day to claim your tax refund for the 2016 tax year is April 15, 2020.
+The original tax deadline was April 15, 2017, therefore, you have three years from that date to claim your refund.